*located on the Armstrong Campus

 If you have transfer credit, check the transfer credit link

 , choose your state and college for transfer credit.
-Ideally, classes should transfer as equivalent to a Georgia Southern course (i.e., BIOL, CHEM) NOT as an elective (ELEC)…this link is a nice tool…and remember that the Registrar controls transfer credit.
+Ideally, classes should transfer as equivalent to a Georgia Southern course (i.e., BIOL, CHEM) NOT as an elective (ELEC).
 Discuss transfer credit concerns with your advisor.

 The program administrative assistant will contact you either by telephone or email, if you are a candidate for the program, followed by a formal letter.
 After acceptance into the program, you will receive an admissions packet of forms required by the department and university that is due back before the start of classes in the fall.
 The department will make several follow-up calls, emails and letters to be sure you have completed all courses.
 Then you will have a physical, a check on immunizations, etc.

-Students who establish a “Pre-Respiratory Therapy” major should stay in contact with their advisor.
-The first fall semester is 10 semester hours and students usually take Medical Terminology (RESP2110) or Introduction to Research Methods (HLPR2000) in the fall to achieve a full load.
-Every other semester (5 in all) are full-time (> or = 12 hours).
+The first fall semester after being accepted into the Respiratory Therapy program students usually take Medical Terminology (RESP 2110), Patient Assessment (RESP 3110) and Introduction to Intro to Research in Health Professions (HLPR 2000).
+Every other semester are full-time (> or = 12 hours).
 There are fees assessed by the program to cover materials needed in laboratories and safety equipment.
 Classes in the major will start in August, and we go 5 semesters, including the internship.